Otter-man/cia-factbook-scraper/README.md

 Script to scrape PDF with one-page summaries of different countries from CIA website.

-The same data is availible on CIA webpage in more convinient form, but I wanted to exersize in working with PDF scraping and working with losely formated text.
+The same data is availible on CIA webpage in more convinient form, but I wanted to exercise in working with PDF scraping and working with losely formated text.
 Script download PDF to local folder, scrapes text from it and pass it as a formated data into sqlite DB.
 Example of the DB is in the /db folder.